realjackwang/MDPIC/README.md

 Make sure to edit the config.yml first.

-If got the full python environment, you can run the script by:
+- If got the full python environment, you can run the script by:

 ```shell
 python mdpic.py
 ```

-If not, you just need to click the mdpic.exe to run the script.
+- If not, you just need to click the mdpic.exe to run the script.

 **When the script running background**

 1. Copy a image from the website or take a screenshot by some other screenshot script (eg. Snipaste)
 2. Press Ctrl + M to upload your images in the clipboard to your github page
 3. The image's URL will send to your Clipboard, just paste it in your Markdown file.

+🔨 Improvement

+I fail to hide the console, I tried the `pyinstaller -F -w` to build the .exe file, but it wasn't work, so I have to remove the option `-w` to build successfully.

+If anyone got a suggestion can fix it, just Email me or make a pull requests.
+Thks! :smile: